Speaking tube: Domestic use

 Domestic speaking tube on the sidewalk end.
 Brussels,(2014) Caption is Please listen to the voice-carrier.

 In domestic applications, voicepipes were smaller and referred to as "speaking tubes".
 The ends of the tube were often flexible for convenience of use.
 The speaking tube supplemented the array of remotely controlled hand bells that were operated in the upstairs rooms and rang in the servant's quarters in even modest houses in the 19th century.
 The phrase "get on the horn" and "give him a blow" as well as the use of "blower" as a synonym for "telephone" are generally accepted as having their origin in this feature of speaking tubes.

+Speaking tubes, in conjunction with doorbells/buzzers, were commonly used to communicate between a street entranceway and an upstairs apartment, provided the floor was not too high.

-Speaking tubes were employed in some offices, with whistles at either end and were therefore also known as whistling tubes.
+Speaking tubes were also employed in some offices, with whistles at either end and were therefore also known as whistling tubes.
 Several speaking tubes could be hung from the edge of a desk to communicate with different locations.

 Speaking tubes were also used in fine automobiles, such as the 1927 Rolls-Royce Phantom, allowing communication between the separate passenger and driver's compartments when desired.

 Gosport tube

-A 'Gosport Tube' was a voice tube used by flight instructors in the early days of military aviation to give instructions and directions to their students.
+A Gosport tube was a voice tube used by flight instructors in the early days of military aviation to give instructions and directions to their students.
 It was invented by flying instructor Robert Raymond Smith-Barry at the School of Special Flying he opened at Gosport in 1917.